A content operation is all about the execution of your content vision and strategy.

 The Content Science content operations maturity model consists of five levels:

-In Content Science’s most recent study of content operations, 46 percent of participants reported that their companies were at level 1 or 2, while only 4 percent of participants reported their companies at level 5.
+In Content Science’s study of content operations, 58 percent of participants reported that their companies were at level 1 or 2, while only 2 percent of participants reported their companies at level 5.
 So if you’re just starting out, don’t worry, you’re not alone.
 Developing a thriving content operation takes time, resources, and dedication.

 This article walks through how you can start building and working toward a thriving content operation.